Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 I recommend grinding your blonde roast coffee a bit finer than your dark roast to get the most out of your coffee beans.

-Because the blonde roast has not been roasted for that long, there are more nuanced flavors that you’ll not release if you grind it the same way you’d with a dark roast.
+Because the blonde roast has not been roasted for as long, there are more nuanced flavors that you won't release if you grind it the same way you would with a dark roast.

-The higher brewing temperature, along with a slightly finer grind size, will help you get all those amazing flavors out of the coffee beans.
+The higher brewing temperature, combined with a slightly finer grind size, will help you extract all the amazing flavors from the coffee beans.

 Have a look below for a comparison between the two grind sizes: